 His photographic fascination started with the gift of a Kodak Starmite 127 camera.
 On a field trip to Idaho’s Historical Museum, he photographed his classmates.
 After processing the film and printing it in his parents’ combination darkroom/bathroom; he sold prints for ten cents apiece.
 At the ripe young age of twelve, his career was born.
 It’s no surprise that he was the photographer for his high school yearbook.
 He started doing commercial photography while attending Boise State University and working full time at Idaho Camera.
 His career continued as part of the first generation of videographers working for the NBC and CBS affiliated television stations in Boise.
 He has also written, produced, photographed and directed television commercials.
 During that time he also was the on-air “voice” of one television station while doing a live show on another radio station.
 His technical skills and knowledge of professional still cameras and retailing them landed him a technical representative position with Osawa Trading Company, then the importer of Mamiya medium format equipment.
 His success in that endeavor led to a promotion to district sales manager for the Southeastern United States based in his new hometown, Atlanta.
 He often photographed his sample cameras, lenses, and accessories for newspaper and magazine advertisements.
 Realizing his undying love was photography he left the company and opened his current business, Kevin Ames Photography, Inc in 1983.

 His photographs have appeared in Time, Newsweek, The Wall Street Journal and on the covers of Professional Photographer, Photoshop User, Jezebel and Atlanta Sports and Fitness magazines.
 He works for corporate clients including AT&T, Coca-Cola, Carter’s, Honda and Westin Hotels as well as in brochures, annual reports, websites, and trade show graphics.

-This February marks the twenty-first anniversary of the delivery of his first digital photographic job–a calendar for Scientific Atlanta.
+This February marks the twenty-fifth anniversary of the delivery of his first digital photographic job–a calendar for Scientific Atlanta.
 Kevin and his digital guru Eddie Tapp did the entire project in Photoshop 2.0.
 That was before layers!
 Read more about the project on his blog.